 We have detected that you are using Internet Explorer.
 Our new site has been coded to the latest web standards, but as you might know IE does not always follow those standards.
 We realize you will have problems with our new site while viewing it under IE and we are working to resolve them as quickly as possible.

-The Swift frame is remarkable in that it accommodates a large range of uses for cyclists of almost any size and shape.
+The Swift folding bike frame is remarkable in that it accommodates a large range of uses for cyclists of almost any size and shape.
 Part of the reason for this is that the seat post has a great deal of vertical adjustment and is oriented at 72 degrees, which means that adjustments to the seat-to-pedal distance simultaneously change the horizontal reach of the bike as well.

-The diagram below illustrates the key dimensions and geometric relationships for the frame.
+The diagram below illustrates the key dimensions and geometric relationships for the folding hybrid bike frame.
 The table at the rightbelow the diagram provides the specific values for seat-to-pedal distance and reach for various positions of the seat post.
 Note that the seat may be moved fore and aft by about +/- 1/2 in (12mm) from these nominal values by adjusting the position of the seat on the seat post.

 |seat-to-pedal distance||reach with standard stem|